Runnable/docs/repositories/quickstarts/_posts/2016-12-12-nodejs-quickstart.md

 description: How to setup your multi-tier Node.js application.
 ---

-This guide will help you setup Runnable templates for a simple 2-tier Node.js application.
+This guide will help you set up Runnable templates for a 2-tier Node.js application.
 This guide will assume that you don't have a Dockerfile and want Runnable to generate the Dockerfile for you using a simple setup guide.

 ---